streetpulse/hardware/README.md

 an arduino wireless Shield for this (that's the picture) but  performance was too poor.

 Aside from better performance, we also recommend the use of Raspberry Pi as it saves data locally before sending it to a server.
 This allowed us to cope with unreliable wifi connection and network loss of data.
-It also serves as additional backup
+It also serves as additional backup.